kzisme/site/_posts/2017-04-03-working-with-word-documents.markdown

 ---
 layout: post
 title:  "C# Working With Word Documents"
-date:   2017-03-28 22:20:21
+date:   2017-04-03 21:09:21
 categories: jekyll post
 ---
 While working with  C#/.NET automating  the creation of word documents was a painful process to figure out initially.
+The great part about using word automation is that it frees up other people's time who previously had to spend time on these repititive tasks on a daily basis.

 I chose to use the Microsoft.Office.Interop.Word COM assembly to generate documents.
-I'm sure there are other ways to do this, but this was the most straight forward way I found.

 The only issue with this approach is that it is required to have Word installed on the machine that the program will be running on.

-Once you have a word document to work with as a template document for inserting text into you can begin adding bookmarks to the document.
+Once you have a word document(.docx format) to work with as a template document for inserting text into you can begin adding bookmarks to the document.
 These booksmarks will act as insert points within your code.

 What I normally do is select the placeholder text I want to overwrite, and then insert a bookmark at that point (while taking note of the name I used for the bookmark).
+In Word 2016 the bookmark functionality can be found under the "Insert" menu.
+Whatever text (or wherever your cursor currently is) you currently have hilighted is where the bookmark will be created.
+This text will also be replaced when inserting text into the bookmark.

 Since the document you are inserting text into is acting as a template it is necessary to first make a copy of the document before altering it.
 If you